55 Different Types of Mangoes | World’s Best Mango Varieties

 Flesh: Soft, creamy, pale yellow in color

 Padero or Pico is one of the most commonly grown varieties of mango in the Philippines.
-It is comparatively a bit flatter than the Carabao mango and is light orange or pale yellow in color.
+The flesh of ripe fruits is a rich orange color that usually turns reddish near the tips.
+It’s soft but not as soft as Carabao mangoes.

 50. Pahutan/Pajo